-As of December 31, 2021, the associated manufacturing technology transfer to the JV had not yet been completed.
+As of December 31, 2022, the associated manufacturing technology transfer to the JV has not yet been completed.
 The Company maintains a related party contract liability, noncurrent, of \$12.3 million for the outstanding performance obligation.
-The Company expects to satisfy the outstanding performance obligation upon the completion of training provided by the Company to the JV, and successful regulatory approval from the China National Medical Products Administration.
+The Company will satisfy the outstanding performance obligation upon the completion of training provided by the Company to the JV, and successful regulatory approval for the JV manufactured product from the China National Medical Products Administration.